Your Guide to Inside Passage Weather in Juneau, Skagway, and Ketchikan

 Juneau Alaska Weather

 Ah, Juneau.
-We have left the rainy city and reached our middle ground capital of Alaska that sees less than half the annual precipitation of Ketchikan Alaska weather.
-The rain is usually more of a drizzle rather than a downpour, but the Juneau Alaska weather changes quickly.
+We have left the rainy city and reached our middle ground capital of Alaska that sees less than half the annual precipitation of Ketchikan.
+The rain is usually more of a drizzle rather than a downpour, but the weather in Juneau changes quickly.
 You may see sunshine and blue skies and then a heavy cloud cover and rain all within your brief time in Juneau!
 Don’t be too discouraged if the sun isn’t shining while you’re here… the mist and fog sit beautifully in the trees and surrounding mountains, making you feel as if you’re in an enchanted wonderland.

-If you’re looking for a more adventurous way to step foot on a glacier, consider the Mendenhall Glacier Paddle & Trek or the Mendenhall Glacier Trek!
-These tours offer the most time on the glacier and our guides suit you up in a rain jacket, rain pants, and rubber boots (though you’ll need to bring your own hiking boots with good traction for the Glacier Trek).
-Bonus – these tours rarely get canceled due to Juneau Alaska weather.
+If you’re looking for a way to step foot on a glacier that has a lesser chance of being weather canceled than helicopter tours, consider the Mendenhall Glacier Paddle & Trek or the Mendenhall Glacier Trek!
+You'll stay nice and warm from the activity and the provided rain jacket, rain pants, and rubber boots (though you’ll need to bring your own hiking boots with good traction for the Glacier Trek).

-Rain or shine tours: Juneau is the place for Whale Watching!
-The magnificent humpback whales will help you forget about any gloomy Juneau Alaska weather, and if you forgot that extra layer just head inside to the heated enclosed area of the catamaran for warmth.
-Looking for a sled dog experience that’s guaranteed to run regardless of the Juneau Alaska weather?
+- Rain or shine tours: Juneau is the place for whale watching!
+The magnificent humpback whales will help you forget about any gloomy weather, and if you forgot that extra layer just head inside to the heated enclosed area of the catamaran for warmth.
+Looking for a sled dog experience that’s guaranteed to run regardless of the weather?
 Take a ride over to Douglas Island for the Sled Dog Discovery and Musher Camp!
-If you’re looking for a more adventurous excursion, consider flying through the trees at the local ski resort on the Alaska Zipline Tour or make a splash on the Mendenhall Glacier River Float.
-Don’t forget the Gold Panning & Salmon Bake for a fun experience regardless of the Juneau Alaska weather!
+If you’re looking for a more adventurous excursion, consider flying through the trees at the local ski resort on the Alaska Zipline Tour!

 Skagway Alaska Weather

 Skagway is a tiny town tucked in a valley between big, beautiful mountains.
 As such, it can be quite windy at times.
-In a name fitting to Skagway Alaska weather, Skagway is the nickname of Kanagoo, a mythical woman who (according to Tlingit legend) transformed herself into stone at Skagway bay causing strong north winds that create rough seas blowing towards the nearby port of Haines, Alaska.
+Skagway is the nickname of Kanagoo, a mythical woman who (according to Tlingit legend) transformed herself into stone at Skagway bay causing strong north winds that create rough seas blowing towards the nearby port of Haines, Alaska.
 The stone formation for Kanagoo hasn’t been identified, but if asked, many locals will point you to Face Mountain.
 If you look closely, you may notice that its peaks clearly outline the profile of a face!

 Can’t stand the wind?
-Consider taking a break from Skagway Alaska weather on a tour that takes you over to Haines via fast ferry and enjoy the views along the breathtaking Chilkoot Lake!
+Consider a tour that takes you over to Haines via fast ferry and enjoy the views along the breathtaking Chilkoot Lake!
 Another option for escaping the wind would be any of our mini-coach bus tours along the Klondike Highway.
 The White Pass Summit & City Tour, half-day Yukoner, or full-day Yukon Discovery will keep you warm and comfortable in the vehicle as you take in the beautiful sights and make stops along the way for pictures.
 Skagway is by far the sunniest of ports along the Inside Passage, so spend the day outside!

-Rain or shine tours: We have many popular tours that don’t risk being canceled due to Skagway Alaska weather!
+- Rain or shine tours: We have many popular tours that don’t risk being canceled due to the weather in Skagway!
 Hang out with the dogs on the Sled Dog & Musher’s Camp or zip around the forest over waterfalls on the Grizzly Falls Zipline.
-Venture away from the crowds on the Glacier 4×4 Adventure or try your hand at glassblowing!
+Venture away from the crowds on the Glacier Point ATV tour or try your hand at glassblowing!

 Ketchikan, Juneau, and Skagway Alaska Weather Recap